 The European Court of Justice rulings ‘SiMAP’ and ‘Jaeger’ judgments ruled that:

 - time spent on call at a hospital or health centre counts as working time, whether or not any work is actually done (for example, the time a doctor spends resident on call but asleep counts as working time).

 - compensatory rest to make up for missed rest periods must be taken as soon as the period of work ends, rather than at a later time (for example, the next day).

-The Government commissioned an independent review, chaired by Professor Sir John Temple, of the impact of the EWTD on the quality of training.
-A report of this review ‘Time for Training’ was published 9 June 2010.
-The report concluded that high quality training can be delivered in 48 hours a week, but not where trainees:
+The Government commissioned an independent review, chaired by Professor Sir John Temple, on the impact of the EWTD on the quality of training.
+The report published 9 June 2010 concluded that high quality training can be delivered in 48 hours a week, but not where trainees: